-"Church Of Trees" may come out of the gatesounding like a minimalist lm score, but when the heavily modulated synths nally arrive, bathed inreverb, and the warped record effects kick in, it leaves no doubt that this is a Trentemøller concoction.
+"Church Of Trees" may come out of the gate sounding like a minimalist film score, but when the heavily modulated synths finally arrive, bathed in reverb, and the warped record effects kick in, it leaves no doubt that this is a Trentemøller concoction.
 Motifs take their time to develop, and are followed by a pleasantly jarring non sequitur.
 As with its companion songs, its narrative is succinctly contained in the title of the album.

 Obverse: an alternative to what your perception is.The flip side of the coin.

 For the past decade Trentemøller has been perfecting this form of sonic chiaroscuro to conjure up images of severe landscapes, and to mirror the Scandinavian climate, where half the year the sun barely sets, and the other it barely tops the horizon.
 While there has been a film noir element in his previous work, Obverse is the first time each song has felt like a collection of pocket soundtracks.

 “I have always worked with contrasts in my music and in my sound.
 And Obverse is no exception.
 It’s in the subtle clashes of feelings and tonal contradictions that I often find the pure inspiration.
 It’s most interesting for me when I essentially don’t know where a piece of music will take me.
 It may begin with a chord progression that seemingly came out of nowhere, or contemplating direct confrontations between digital and analog, organic and sterile, darkness vs. light.
 When I navigate those musical mine fields things start to happen.”